top of page

 BICCS logo 2

-The British Inherited Cardiovascular Conditions Society (BICCS), formerly the AICC, is the national body for healthcare professionals managing patients and their families with inherited cardiovascular disease.
+The British Inherited Cardiovascular Conditions Society (BICCS), formerly the AICC, is the national body representing healthcare professionals managing patients and their families with a range of genetic diseases, primarily affecting the heart.

 • the heart muscle (cardiomyopathies)